 How to turn on Google Photos backup

 Google Photos can make your life a lot easier.
-It can be a real lifesaver, as it can be set to automatically back up all your photos to your Google account.
-And we’re not talking only the images you take using your smartphone’s camera, but the pictures you download from the Internet.
+It can be set to automatically back up all your photos to your Google account.
+We’re not talking only the images you take using your smartphone’s camera, but the pictures you download from the Internet.
 All of this is for free, of course.